-Connext DDS is a cornerstone of complex and critical computer systems in every industry around the world.
-Groups such as the Industrial Internet Consortium are taking advantage of DDS as the connectivity platform for the Industrial IoT.
+Connext® DDS is a cornerstone of complex and critical computer systems in every industry around the world.
+Groups such as the Industrial Internet Consortium are taking advantage of DDS as the connectivity platform for distributed and autonomous systems.

 Download Shapes Demo